geoffjay/geoffjay.com/README.md

 # Personal Site

-Creating this as an entrypoint to personal projects.
-Initially just auth for personal use.
+Creating this as an entry-point to personal projects, the core Elixir app will function as a reverse proxy for other apps.